adstuart/azure-arc-esu/README.md

 # Context

-Please see overviews provided elsewhere, [example](https://techcommunity.microsoft.com/t5/azure-arc-blog/generally-available-windows-server-2012-and-2012-r2-extended/ba-p/3930712), but in short, there is increased focus on ARC-enabling On-Premises resources at the time of writing, and this in turn drives discussion on networking requirements for the Connected Machine agent.
+Please see overviews provided elsewhere, [example](https://techcommunity.microsoft.com/t5/azure-arc-blog/generally-available-windows-server-2012-and-2012-r2-extended/ba-p/3930712), but in short, there is increased focus on Arc-enabling On-Premises resources at the time of writing, and this in turn drives discussion on networking requirements for the Connected Machine agent.

 # Introduction
 The main output of this article, it to map the possible connectivity methods to Azure Endpoints that the agent communicates with.
 (Not all endpoints can leverage all methods).
 We will also discuss the pros/cons of each connectivity method, and why a customer may use one over another.